Oakley & Deane Parish Council

 Contact: Telephone no: (01256) 782552

-Responsibilities: Fred is a member of the Planning Committee and Highways and Transport Working Party.
+Responsibilities: Fred is a member of the Planning Committee, the Publicity and Village Events and the Highways and Transport Working Parties.

 Personal statement: He was born in East Grinstead during the Second World War and moved to Basingstoke in 1968 under the Greater London Council's new towns scheme.
 Worked for Hampshire County Council's Weights and Measures Department at their Basingstoke Office as a technical assistant/weighbridge unit driver and lived on Popley before moving to Brighton Hill and then in 1977 to Oakley.
 Married to Valerie with two grown up children, Keith and Kay.
 Involved in the local Oakley Scouts and Guides for many years while the children were growing up.
 In 2006 was awarded an MBE for Services to Hampshire County Council and now semi-retired enjoys driving, travelling, gardening and when the weather permits cycling.

-Ian Ellison became a Parish Councillor in 2000
+Ian Ellison became a Parish Council member in 2000

 Contact: Telephone no: (01256)780920

-Responsibilities: Sports Grounds and Play Areas, Finance and PC Governance Working Parties
+Responsibilities: Ian is a member of the Sports Grounds and Play Areas, the Finance and the PC Governance Working Parties

 Personal statement: Ian and his family moved to Oakley in 1982.
 He is married with three children and four grandchildren.
 Although retired, he is a governor of Queen Mary's College and is involved in a minor way with scouting in the village.
 He enjoys classical and traditional jazz music, reading and travel and, in what time remains, relaxing!

-Stephen Harding was co-opted as a Parish Council Member in 2018
+Stephen Harding became a Parish Council member in 2018

 Contact: Telephone no. (01256) 781557

-Responsibilities: Stephen is a member of the Planning Committee and of the Environment and Highways and Transport Working Parties.
+Responsibilities: Stephen is a member of the Environment, the Highways and Transport and the PC Governance Working Parties.

 Personal statement: Stephen is married and has lived in the village since 1977.
 His working life consisted of being a teacher for nearly 23 years, fourteen years in the broadcast industry working for international technology companies and six years in the university sector working as an IT support manager.
 Stephen is keenly interested in village matters, particularly how it will develop over the coming years.
 Prior to becoming a councillor, Stephen was co-opted to the Highways and Transport Working Party as the Speedwatch co-ordinator.